 Editor's note: Railway means land on which railway transport infrastructure or other rail infrastructure is situated.
-Editor's note: See DA mapping system-SARA layers.

 Residential building means a class 1, class 2, class 3 or class 4 building as defined in the Building Code of Australia.

 Resort complex see the standard planning scheme provisions.